go-chi/chi/README.md

 ## Beyond REST

-chi is just a http router that lets you decompose request handling into many smaller layers.
+chi is just a HTTP router that lets you decompose request handling into many smaller layers.
 Many companies use chi to write REST services for their public APIs.
-But, REST is just a convention for managing state via HTTP, and there's a lot of other pieces required to write a complete client-server system or network of microservices.
+But, REST is just a convention for managing state via HTTP, and there are a lot of other pieces required to write a complete client-server system or network of microservices.

 Looking beyond REST, I also recommend some newer works in the field: